-Nicky Hamlyn is a Tutor in Visual Communication at the Royal College of Art.
 Nicky is a filmmaker and writer on artists’ film and video.
-He provides tutorial support, both practical and theoretical-historical, to students wanting to work with moving image, supervises MPhils and PhDs, and runs a monthly film seminar open to all RCA students and staff.
+He provides tutorial support, both practical and theoretical-historical, to students wanting to work with moving image.

 Nicky studied Fine Art at Reading University.
 He has worked at the London Filmmakers’ Co-op, as a film editor at the BBC and on a freelance basis, but has been mostly teaching for the last 25 years.
 He has published widely on artists’ experimental film and video, including a book, Film Art Phenomena (BFI, 2003).
 He works with 16mm film and video in single screen, installation and performative formats.
 His work has been shown widely at festivals and one-person shows around the World, including London, New York and Toronto Film Festivals, Tate Britain, San Francisco Cinematheque, EXIS Seoul and many other venues and events.
 Recent projects include a series of films on derelict gasholders – Gasometers – in North London and a book, which he is co-editing and to which he has contributed, on the late Austrian filmmaker Kurt Kren, to be published in 2016.
 He has supervised several MPhil and PhD students and is a fellow of the Higher Education Institute.